 Hunt pursued a football career before setting his sights on music in 2008.
 He was nominated for a Wendy's Heisman at his Georgia high school before playing quarterback at Middle Tennessee State University and the University of Alabama at Birmingham.
 Though he was invited to train with the Kansas City Chiefs, he didn't officially make it onto the NFL team.

 10. Chad Brock

-You may have forgotten, but Brock was a big-time WCW wrestler before he started making music.
+You may have forgotten, but Brock was a WCW wrestler before he started making music.
 The "Yes!" singer played football in high school, but wanting to focus on music, he chose to move to Nashville after graduation.
 When music didn't take off right away, he started wrestling but was forced to quit in 1996 due to an injury.
-He released his first record in 1998.
+His debut album followed in 1998.'